dataJAR/jnuc2016/README.md

 # jnuc2016
-Profiles: An IT Admin’s Best Friend
+Repo for links from the JNUC 2016 talk "Profiles: An IT Admin’s Best Friend"

 Links from the talk, with quotes where applicable & other helpful links.